Conditional entropy minimization principle for learning domain invariant representation features: Related Work

-\subsection{Information Bottleneck Principle}
+\subsubsection{Information Bottleneck Principle}

-Information Bottleneck method aims to find the best trade-off between accuracy and complexity (compression) when summarizing a random variable \cite{tishby2000information}.
-Particularly, Information Bottleneck aims to find a good representation function $f^*$ via minimizing the following objective function: where $I(X;Z)$ denotes the mutual information between the input $X$ and its representation variable $Z=f(X)$, $I(Y;Z)$ denotes the mutual information between the label $Y$ and representation variable $Z$.
+The IB method aims to find the best trade-off between accuracy and complexity (compression) when summarizing a random variable \cite{tishby2000information}.
+Particularly, IB aims to find a good (stochastic) representation function $f^*$ by solving the following optimization problem:

-Deterministic Information Bottleneck \cite{strouse2017deterministic} generalizes the original Information Bottleneck which aims to minimize the following objective function: where $H(Z)$ denotes the entropy of the representation variable $Z=f(X)$.
-For $\theta=1$, $H(Z) - \theta I(Y;Z)=H(Z|Y)$ which is the conditional entropy between the representation variable $Z$ and the label $Y$.
-Since $H(Z) \geq I(X;Z)$, Deterministic Information Bottleneck acts as an upper bound for Information Bottleneck.